Dymnix/pokeemerald-speedchoice/README.md

 ### Low(er) Priority:

-* New preset on the speedchoice menu to quickly set the options for item rando.
 * Releasing Groudon or Kyogre from Magma Hideout/Seafloor Hideout, plus having their respective orb (Red or Blue), will cause the post-game event to catch the respective legendary to be available instead of them going to Sootopolis for the event.
 * Changing how hidden items are handled in order to allow for badges, etc.
 * Add berry trees to pool??????????????